Perfect Game USA Tournament Playing Rules

 In the interest of maintaining a quality event, the tournament committee reserves the right to eject any person from the site for unruly or unsportsmanlike behavior.
 Any coach or player who is ejected for the second time during the tournament will be eliminated from participating for the remainder of the tournament.

-WWBA - Only wood or wood composite only bats are allowed.
+WWBA - Only wood bats allowed.
+No composite wood.

 BCS Tournaments - All bats must meet BBCOR regulations.

 The MLB balk rule will be enforced.
 When a balk is called it is NOT a dead ball.
 The 3B to 1B pickoff move is legal.
 Also, in the windup position, a pitcher is permitted to have his "free" foot on the rubber, in front of the rubber, behind the rubber, or off to the side of the rubber.

 Not covered in the Rules:

 In the event any item is not covered in the rules, the tournament committee will make the fairest possible ruling and that ruling will be final!

 All games will be played on 60x90 fields.